 These 7 Montana Trails Are Ripe For Berry-Picking

 If you’ve ever wanted to go berry picking in Montana, you’ll have several u-pick berry farms to choose from.
-But if you’d rather go the more natural route, you can always hit one of our local trails that are known for their delicious berries.
+But if you’d rather go the more natural route and head out for some wild huckleberry picking, you can always hit one of our local trails that are known for their delicious berries.
 These are a few of our favorites.

+Hiking trails should all come with a sweet reward.
 These Montana hikes all have spectacular scenery, which is the next best thing to fresh berries.